The Time-Interlaced Self-Consistent Master System of Heterogeneous-Agent Models: General Equilibrium and the Time-Interlaced Master System

 The features outlined in~\ref{et} have two important aspects: (a)~during period $t$ the households do not observe $F_t^*$ (the realized population distribution after all private decisions are made) but assume that $F_t^*=F$ for some percieved $F\in\DB^\EEE$, and (b) all private choices during period $t$ take into account the shared prediction for the period-$(t+1)$ state of the population, expressed as the list $\{\T_{t,x}^y(F)\colon y\in\XXX\}$.

-\begin{nit}{Remark} There is an obvious parallel between the transport (for fixed $t$) introduced in \ref{et} and the transport of mass arising in the classical Monge-Kantorovich problem~-- see \cite{Vil03}, \cite{Vil09}, \citel{Gal16}, for example.
-There is also a crucial difference: there is no single surplus function (see \cite{Gal16})\ whose average is to be optimized and the target measure is endogenous (see below).
+\begin{nit}{Parallel with classical transport problems} There is an obvious parallel bet\-ween the transport (for fixed $t$) introduced in \ref{et} and the transport of mass arising in the classical Monge-Kantorovich problem~-- see \cite{Vil03}, \cite{Vil09}, for example.
+There is also a crucial difference: there is no single surplus function whose average is to be optimized and the target measure is endogenous (see below).
 This makes the problem more challenging and also more interesting: the transport is determined from optimizing over a large number of individual objectives rather than a single global one.
 Because of this shift in the paradigm, most of the tools for solving the Monge-Kantorovich problem developed in the course of the last two centuries will not be possible to utilize in the present context~-- at least not directly.
 Nevertheless, some of the general ideas can still be mimicked and put to use.
 The method developed below still relies on the idea of randomization introduced by Kantorovich, but not by way of coupling of two probability measures.
 It also relies on the idea of Monge coupling, but not by way of pure assignment~-- see \ref{rnd-Monge} below. \end{nit}

-The next step is to state the one-period savings problem faced by a generic household and formulate its dual.
+The next step is to introduce the field of individual savings problems and the field of their duals.
 All households observe the history of the realized productivity state, together with the history of their own individual employment states and asset holdings, share the same belief about the transition probabilities that govern the employment and productivity shocks (encrypted in the matrices~$P$ and~$Q$), share the same belief about the initial (time~$0$) population distribution, and, finally, share the same belief about the entire collection of transport mappings \footnote{{}Allowing the transport to be time dependent is one of the key differences between the approach adopted here and previous works~-- see \cite{KS98}.} {\abovedisplayskip=5pt plus 2pt minus 2pt\belowdisplayskip=8pt plus 2pt minus 2pt\belowdisplayshortskip=5pt plus 1.5pt minus 1.5pt